 NSW Climate Change Policy Framework

-- The NSW Climate Change Policy Framework was released in November 2016.
-The framework sets two aspirational objectives for NSW to achieve net zero emissions by 2050 and to be more resilient to a changing climate.
-In the framework, the NSW Government endorses the Paris Agreement and commits to helping to achieve Australia’s Paris Agreement commitments.
-It identifies boosting energy productivity as a key NSW Government policy direction that will assist in reducing greenhouse gas emissions and put downward pressure on household and business energy bills.
+The NSW Climate Change Policy Framework ( ) sets two objectives for the state: to achieve net zero emissions by 2050 and to be more resilient to a changing climate.
+In the framework, the NSW Government endorses the 2015 Paris Climate Change Agreement and commits to helping Australia meet its obligations under the treaty.
+It identifies boosting energy productivity as a key NSW policy direction that will assist in reducing greenhouse gas emissions and put downward pressure on household and business energy bills.

 Increasing energy efficiency